microbemarsh/mlvamaps/README.md

-11. When `--database` is supplied, aligns each reference locus with MAFFT, infers its maximum-likelihood tree with RAxML-NG, adds the dominant query amplicon with `mafft --add --keeplength`, places it on the fixed reference topology with EPA-ng, and ranks complete references by summed patristic distance across all placed loci.
+11. When `--database` is supplied, aligns each reference locus with MAFFT, infers its maximum-likelihood tree with RAxML-NG, adds the dominant query amplicon with `mafft --add --keeplength`, places it on the fixed reference topology with EPA-ng, and ranks references by summed patristic distance.
+    Only references present at every placed locus are ranked, so missing loci cannot produce an artificially small total.

 For assemblies, mlvamaps: